the-corg/full-stack-open/README.md

 ### a.
 Flux-architecture and Redux
 - `part6/unicafe-redux`: Exercises 6.1-6.2, handling state management with Redux, with the reducer tested using Jest
 ### b.
 Many reducers
+### c.
+Communicating with server in a Redux application
-- `part6/anecdotes-redux`: Exercises 6.3-6.13, handling state management with Redux and Redux Toolkit
+- `part6/anecdotes-redux`: Exercises 6.3-6.19, handling complex state management with Redux, Redux Toolkit, and Redux Thunk
+### d.
+React Query, useReducer and the context
+- `part6/anecdotes-query`: Exercises 6.20-6.24, server state management with React Query (TanStack Query)

 In progress...